HLR/DomiKnowS/docs/Getting Started/Profiling.md

 ## 6. Profiling the execution

+#### Production Mode
-When the learning model has been positively tested and is ready for production execution there is a method which optimize the time performance during model execution.
+When the learning model has been positively tested and is ready for the production execution there is a method which optimize the model time performance:

 `setProductionLogMode(no_UseTimeLog=True)`

 The method should be called in the program before the learning model is started.

-The method will disable most of logging in the program and if its option *no_UseTimeLog* is set to true then all logging is disable.
+The method will disable most of logging in the program (except single log file tracking time of basic steps in model).
+If the option *no_UseTimeLog* is set to true then all logging is disable.
 Additionally, the method enables reuse of the ILP constraints model in the ILP solver.
-This solution attempts to ruese previously constructed ILP model if the current example matches the examples from the previous model iteration.
+This solution attempts  previously constructed ILP model if the current example matches the examples from the previous model iteration.
 There is an option in the *setProductionLogMode* method to disable this mechanism by setting option *reuse_model* to False.

 This example shows the usage of the method https://github.com/HLR/DomiKnowS/blob/9e228b31003dcf81dd663697aa988c504db9059b/examples/CIFAR100/main.py#L35

-The below log presents difference in execution time of ILP solver for the run using the method and one with production mode not enabled.
+The below log presents difference in execution time of ILP solver for the run using the method and the one with production mode not enabled.

 ```
 2022-10-01 10:59:29,444 - INFO - regrTimer:getDataNode - DataNode Builder the set method called - 28 times